 This super simple white light is easy to install with a suction cup.
 You can stick it wherever you want it.
 This is a great option for folks who don’t want to drill holes in their kayak or don’t have DIY skills.

 The kayak light has a sealed on/off switch and a spot to attach a lanyard or carabiner.
 The light body screws onto the base.
-It requires 4 AA batteries, which is more than other lights out there.
+It requires 4 AA batteries, which is more than other lights.
 Many users have reported the light has great rubber suction.

 If you are in the market for an affordable white stern light, this one is worth a look.
 The downside is the light is not tall and may not be seen from all directions.
 On a positive note, it’s easy to install.
 As with any suction cup mount, make sure it will stick to the surface of your kayak.